zagara2/Hangman-Game/README.md

 ### Screen Compatibility Tests

 The site is best viewed on a large desktop (1680x1050 and up).
 However, it looks okay on smaller desktop and notebook screens, it's just that the right side of the background image gets cropped out somewhat.
-I have media queries in place which give the site a different format on smaller screens, which eliminates the issue of the background image on certain devices.
+I have media queries in place which give the site a different format on mobile/tablet screens, which eliminates the issue of the background image on certain devices.

 A full list of devices that the site displays decently on includes a 10"-12" Netbook, a 13"-15" notebook, 19"-24" desktops, Kindle Fire, Asus Nexus 7, iPad and iPad Pro, Samsung Galaxy tab, Microsoft Surface Pro, iPhone 3 and up (including iPhone 6-7 plus), Galaxy S2 and up, LG G 3-5, and 480p, 720p and 1080p televisions.